CS120 Software Design I (Archive of Fall 2021)

 Assignments are due the moment class starts.
 Late assignments will lose points according to the table below.

 If some external circumstance might cause you to be late, then you must notify your instructor in writing and before the assignment deadline in order to be considered for an exception.
 The act of notification does not automatically grant you an exception.

 COVID-19 health statement

-Students with COVID-19 symptoms or reason to believe they were in contact with COVID-19 should call and consult with a health professional, such as the Student Health Center.
-Students who are ill or engaging in self-quarantine at the direction of a health professional should not attend class.
+Students with COVID-19 symptoms or reason to believe they were in contact with COVID-19 should consult with a health professional, such as the Student Health Center.
+Students who are ill or engaging in self-quarantine at the direction of a health professional must not attend class.
 Students in this situation will not be required to provide formal documentation and will not be penalized for absences.
 However, students should:

 - notify the instructor in advance of the absence, and provide him with an estimate of how long the absence might last;